blawson69/LootGenerator/README.md

 # LootGenerator

+> **New in version 1.2:** LootGenerator now pulls items dynamically from the PotionManager (v0.3+) and GearManager (v0.4+) scripts.
+If you use either of those scripts, *you must update them* to the newest version in order for LootGenerator to work correctly.

 This [Roll20](http://roll20.net/) script generates loot according to the treasure tables in the Dungeon & Dragons 5th Edition Dungeon Master's Guide (DMG).
 It generates a random number (1d100) and displays the results in chat with options for showing the name of the character discovering the treasure, the name of the object from which the loot is taken, and more.
-Loot Generator will also let you add your own special item to the list and provides options for modifying the generation of various kinds of loot.
+LootGenerator will also let you add your own special item to the list and provides options for modifying the generation of various kinds of loot.

-As an improvement to the basic treasure tables, Loot Generator also includes a Mundane Items category in addition to the default Coins, Gems, Art, and Magic Items categories.
+As an improvement to the basic treasure tables, LootGenerator also includes a Mundane Items category in addition to the default Coins, Gems, Art, and Magic Items categories.
 The default Mundane Items include Adventuring Gear from the Player's Handbook.

-Loot Generator also allows for adding custom items to all categories.
+LootGenerator also allows for adding custom items to all categories.

 ## Script Integration
-Loot Generator can detect the presence of my [PurseStrings](https://github.com/blawson69/PurseStrings),  [PotionManager](https://github.com/blawson69/PotionManager), and  [GearManager](https://github.com/blawson69/GearManager) scripts, and will provide the GM a link for distributing or adding coins and items as needed.
+LootGenerator will detect the presence of [PurseStrings](https://github.com/blawson69/PurseStrings) and will provide the GM a link for distributing loot.
+Also, if [PotionManager](https://github.com/blawson69/PotionManager) and/or [GearManager](https://github.com/blawson69/GearManager) are installed, LootGenerator will provide a link for adding those items to characters.
+This includes any homebrew potions you have added in PotionManager as long as they exist in both LootGenerator *and* PotionManager.

 ## Syntax